How to Leave Google Behind: Quick Guide to Take Back Your Privacy Online.

-The Tutanota mailbox is fully secure by encrypting all emails and all contacts end-to-end.
 You can automatically send end-to-end encrypted mails, too, so that you can be sure that only you and the intended recipient can read your emails.
 Because of the encryption, Tutanota cannot harvest your data for advertisements, in fact, there are no advertisements at all in Tutanota.
 Try it today, and register your own secure mail account.

 On top of the end-to-end encryption, Tutanota

 - lets you register an anonymous email account without asking for a phone number.